dentarg/auth0-blog/_posts/2018-04-02-security-risk-20-plus-billion-iot-devices-by-2020.markdown

 Accessing vulnerable IoT devices, cybercriminals can grab photos of your kid; drain your bank account; alter your health records; hold your coffee maker, thermostat or vehicle hostage; and stop your heart (if you have a pacemaker).

-On the business side, they can attack virtually every industry where rapid adoption of low-cost, easily-installed IoT devices has lead Gartner analysts to predict that [more than 20 billion connected things](https://www.gartner.com/newsroom/id/3598917) will be in use by 2020.
+On the business side, they can attack virtually every industry where rapid adoption of low-cost, easily-installed IoT devices has led Gartner analysts to predict that [more than 20 billion connected things](https://www.gartner.com/newsroom/id/3598917) will be in use by 2020.

 ## Yes, Your Wearable Could be Involved in a Global Threat